 Trees for Absentees – Ahlam Bsharat

 (co-translation with Sue Copeland, from Arabic)

-Forthcoming from Neem Tree Press, 2019
+Forthcoming from Neem Tree Press, spring 2019

-Nour Escapes from her Story – Abir Ali, illustrated by Gulnar Hajo
+Nour’s Escape – Abir Ali, illustrated by Gulnar Hajo

-Two picture books for Darf Publishing, both illustrated by the amazing Gulnar Hajo, Syrian author and illustrator, and co-founder with Samer Kadri of Bright Fingers Publishing House and Pages Bookshop – the first Arabic-language bookshop in Istanbul and Amsterdam.
+I’ve translated two picture books for Darf Publishing, both illustrated by the amazing Gulnar Hajo, Syrian author and illustrator, and co-founder with Samer Kadri of Bright Fingers Publishing House and Pages Bookshop – the first Arabic-language bookshop in Istanbul and Amsterdam.

-I was delighted when I found that Nour’s story has already been translated into Catalan by Valèria Macías Pagès, published in a beautiful eidtion by Mosaics Llibres.
+I was delighted when I found that Nour’s story has already been translated into Catalan by Valèria Macías Pagès, published in a beautiful edition by Mosaics Llibres.
 Of course, I couldn’t resist getting a copy to compare how it’s been translated, as there are some tricky bits.
 For example, there’s an idiom that doesn’t translate directly into English, and yet it’s illustrated so I have to include it somehow!